What grows from the things you’ve lost? (2025-ongoing)

 a continuous photo sequence reflecting on the cultural status, the spiritual guidance and the physical presence of monumental oaks in Latvia.

-Oak planting campaign provided by the artist, fulfilled by his Latvian assistant and her family
+Oak planting campaign provided by the artist, fulfilled by his Latvian assistant and her family.

 Diptych: Nelupi Oak - Amele Oak